benetis/terrific-cloud/README.md

 - Instance kinds can be cached, because they do not change
 - Scalafmt change to maxColumn = 80, because it doesn't fit on the laptop I am temporary working on
 - Simple retry policy for smartcloud requests

+##

+To run code use the same instructions which were given with the task